 The solid black line depicts the observed federal funds rate, the policy rate controlled by the Federal Reserve.
-The solid gray line with blue diamond markers represents the estimated revisions to the current balance of risks, $\psi{t|t} - \psi{t|t-1}$, obtained from the forecasting model introduced in Section 3.
-The balance of risks is expressed in inflation units and, hence, is mapped to the right using a combination of model averaging and judgment, especially in periods of heightened macroeconomic volatility, such as the post-pandemic era.
-The smoothing applied to the balance of risks reflects this consideration.
+The solid gray line with blue diamond markers represents the estimated balance of risks, $\psi{t|t} - \psi{t|t-1}$ , obtained from the forecasting model introduced in Section 3.
+The balance of risks is expressed in inflation units and, hence, is mapped to the right axis of the chart.